ChainLynxRobotics/Romi-Projects/Task 1/Instructions.md

 The DriveCommand’s constructor should have the following arguments:
-- *RomiDrivetrain* drivetrain (an instance of the drivetrain object, which will be defined in RobotContainer)
+- `RomiDrivetrain drive` (an instance of the drivetrain object, which will be defined in RobotContainer)
-- *DoubleSupplier* speed (the speed at which the robot moves forward/backward)
+- `DoubleSupplier speed` (the speed at which the robot moves forward/backward)
-- *DoubleSupplier* rotation (the speed at which the robot turns)
+- `DoubleSupplier rotation` (the speed at which the robot turns)

 #### Why are we using Double Suppliers instead of just doubles?
-A DoubleSupplier is a functional interface that generates doubles dynamically (when requested).
+A DoubleSupplier is a [functional interface](https://www.baeldung.com/java-8-functional-interfaces) that generates doubles dynamically (when requested).
 Primitives(double, int, boolean, ...) won’t change once they’re passed in, but suppliers contain code that gives new doubles on the fly.
 Therefore, when the joystick input changes, we don’t have to create a whole new command object just to change the command inputs!

 <details>
     <summary>